metasfresh/metasfresh-documentation/_tests_collection/How_to_generate_ESR_testing_files.md

 ## Steps

 ### Prepare the ESR testing file
-1. Start with a text file like this one: <a href="assets/ESR-file-how-to.txt  download" title="Download sample ESR testing file" target="\_blank">ESR-file-how-to.txt</a>
+1. Start with a text file like this one: <a href="assets/ESR-file-how-to.txt" download="ESR-file-how-to" title="Download sample ESR testing file" target="\_blank">ESR-file-how-to.txt</a>

     >**Note:** You can use any text editor to open and edit your file.
 We do recommend using *Notepad++* for its text selection highlighting feature.